Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce RTX 2080 SUPER should perform just a bit faster than the Radeon RX 5700 XT overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce RTX 2080 SUPER should in theory be a bit superior to the Radeon RX 5700 XT overall. (explain)

-Texel RateThe GeForce RTX 2080 SUPER should be quite a bit (about 23%) faster with regards to texture filtering than the Radeon RX 5700 XT. (explain)
+Texel RateThe GeForce RTX 2080 SUPER is much (more or less 23%) better at texture filtering than the Radeon RX 5700 XT. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce RTX 2080 SUPER is a better choice, not by a very large margin though. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce RTX 2080 SUPER is a better choice, but it probably won't make a huge difference. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison